spine-examples/todo-list/client-angular/README.md

     ```bash
     cd client-angular
     npm run ng serve
-    # or just `ng serve` if you have Angular installed.
+    # or just `ng serve` if you have Angular CLI installed.
     ```

 3. Navigate to `localhost:4200`.